GoogleContainerTools/kaniko/README.md

 Set this flag if you only want to build the image, without pushing to a registry.
 This can also be defined through `KANIKO_NO_PUSH` environment variable.

+NOTE: this will still push cache layers to the repo, to disable pushing cache layers use `--no-push-cache`

+#### Flag `--no-push-cache`

+Set this flag if you do not want to push cache layers to a registry.
+Can be used in addition to `--no-push` to push no layers to a registry.

 #### Flag `--oci-layout-path`